 Capital assets of \$0 (net of accumulated depreciation) are for equipment purchased.
 See Note 3 for more information on capital assets.
-The Commission implemented GASB 87, Leases, in the current year.
-As part of the implementation, intangible capital assets of \$125,531 (net of accumulated amortization) are for the Commission's right-to-use building lease.
+The Commission implemented GASB Statement No. 87, Leases, in the prior fiscal year.
+As part of the implementation, intangible capital assets of \$91,296 (net of accumulated amortization) are for the Commission's right-to-use building lease.
 See Note 4 for more information on right-to use capital assets and Note 13 on the Change in Accounting Principle.
 At the end of the current fiscal year, the Commission did not have any outstanding long-term debt; however, the Commission does have long-term obligations for compensated absences, pensions and lease liability.
-See notes 5, 6, and 11 for details.
+See Notes 5, 6, and 11 for details.